 If your child has a medical condition, e.g. allergies or routine medications, please contact the School Office to arrange a specific medical treatment plan for your child.

-When parents disclose an allergy or food sensitivity to the school, we inform the teacher and indicate the allergy on the snack guidelines.
+When parents disclose an allergy or food sensitivity to the school, we inform the teacher and indicate any allergies on the snack guidelines.

-For a student who is severely allergic and requires an Epi-pen, please provide two Epi-pens and a Medication Authorization Form to Meadow.
-One Epi-pen will be stored in the child’s classroom, and the second Epi-pen will be stored in the Office.
+For a student who is severely allergic and requires an Epi-pen, please provide one Epi-pen (to keep in the classroom) and a Medication Authorization Form to the school.
 If the Epi-pen is administered, the parent will be notified, and we will call 911.

 We have made extensive preparations for a wide range of emergencies.
 Meadow Montessori’s Comprehensive Emergency Crisis Plan is available upon request.
 It includes action plans for on-site emergencies, local emergencies, and alerts issued by the RCMP.